© Crown copyright 2017

 4.2 Figure 5: estimates of yearly mortality in England and the number of deaths for which the risk factor is the main cause of death.

-Air pollution has a large effect on mortality in England, but is unlikely to be a main risk factor for individual deaths
+Air pollution has a large effect on mortality in England, but is unlikely to be the main risk factor for individual deaths

 - air pollution is unlikely to be the sole or principal cause of many deaths